20+ Awesome Restaurants In Columbia, SC

 Though Café Strudel is actually across the river in West Columbia, it is by far one of the best breakfast spots in the Columbia area!
 Everything from the awesome food to the laidback vibe made this one a no-brainer.

-Cafe Strudel is somehow both a great spot to take kids for breakfast and a fun breakfast date place.
+Cafe Strudel is somehow both a great restaurant to take kids for breakfast and a fun breakfast date place.

 Their hangover hashbrowns are my go-to order.
 They come topped with tomatoes, banana peppers and sour cream and are so flavorful and delicious.